 You can modify specific parts of the roof by installing slants.
 Make the roof sloping so they can't land and stay on it.
 If you do this to their favourite spots they will eventually stop coming to your home.

-What this is is metal base with metal prongs protruding from it making it impossible for birds to land on their favourite roosting spots.
+Porcupine wire - This is a metal base with metal prongs protruding from it making it impossible for birds to land on their favourite roosting spots.

 The fence can prevent birds from getting in your attic or other places of your property.
 Simple chicken wire can be easily nailed down and prevent pigeons from entering anywhere, you wish to keep safe from birds.
 It is a permanent solution and many professional pest exterminators recommend it.

 Although, a preferred choice for dealing with birds, by some people, it is not the most effective one.
 Problem number one is that it takes time to achieve your goal of catching the birds.
 The second problem is the fact that by releasing them far away from your property does not guarantee they won't find their way back.
 Or that other birds won't come.

 How to set up a live trap for birds